Rental Property Investing: Your Paycheck For Life

 Becoming a landlord is a powerful wealth-building strategy too often ignored by investors.
 Below, I’ll show you the right (and wrong) methods to buying rental property.

 Write your own paycheck… for life.

-With a juicy yield of 4.11%, Realty Income is a rock-solid income payer.
+REITs are rock-solid income payers.
 But you should also diversify into other asset classes.

 If you do it right, owning rental property is like writing your own paycheck in retirement.
 After all, passive income is one of the surest paths to financial independence.

 Despite the housing slump this year, home values are pricing a lot of people, especially millennials burdened with student debt, out of the housing market.
 More than eight million net new households were added over the past decade in the U.S., and renters accounted for all of them.
-Home ownership in the U.S. has dropped to 63.5%, near a 48-year low.
+More than half of the homes in the U.S. are selling above list price, up from one in four a year ago.

 These trends are in turn jacking up rents around the country.
 Welcome to the rise of “renter nation.”

 I’ll show you how to turn renter nation into a steady stream of retirement income, by getting tenants to send you a check every month.
 As a landlord, your tenants are paying off the equity, while you enjoy home price appreciation and a bevy of tax breaks.